ste777V6/Assetts-Threats-and-Vulnerabilty/Penetration Testing.md

 5) Physical Penetration Testing:
 Tests physical security measures by attempting to gain unauthorized access to facilities.

-6)Cloud Penetration Testing:
+6) Cloud Penetration Testing:
 Evaluates cloud environments for misconfigurations or vulnerabilities.

 ## Stages of Penetration Testing
-Planning and Reconnaissance:
+1) Planning and Reconnaissance:
 Define the scope and objectives of the test.
 Gather intelligence on the target (e.g., network mapping, public data).

-Scanning:
+2) Scanning:
 Use automated tools to identify open ports, services, and potential vulnerabilities.

-Exploitation:
+3) Exploitation:
 Actively exploit vulnerabilities to gain access or escalate privileges.

-Post-Exploitation:
+4) Post-Exploitation:
 Assess the impact of successful exploitation, such as data theft or unauthorized access.

-Reporting:
+5) Reporting:
 Document findings, including:
   -Identified vulnerabilities.
   -Exploitation details.